 Most rhubarb plants need to be dug up and divided after several years for optimum health.
 This is a great opportunity to share you plants with friends, or expand your rhubarb plot!

-is rhubarb healthy?
+Is rhubarb healthy?

 Yes! like all fruits and veggies rhubarb has a lot to offer nutritionally, including calcium, Lutein (fights cancer) Vitamin K, and antioxidants.

-how to use rhubarb in recipes
+How to use rhubarb ~

 We eat just the stalks of rhubarb, the leaves are poisonous, so slice them off.